beginning of content

 Choosing to undergo any surgery is a big decision.
 Everyone affirms their gender in different ways, and that may or may not include surgery.

-Surgery is permanent so you need to make sure it’s the right choice for you.
-Surgery doesn’t make you more or less trans.
+Surgery is permanent, so you need to make sure it's the right choice for you.
+Doing your own research and talking with experts will help you decide what's best for you.
+Surgery doesn't make you more or less trans.

-Before being able to access gender affirming surgery, you need to meet the criteria below:
+Before you can get gender affirming surgery, you need to meet certain criteria.
+You need to:

-If you are taking gender affirming hormones, or want to take hormones in the future, you should do this for 12 months before having surgery.
+If you are taking gender affirming hormones, you should do this for at least 12 months before having surgery.
 This is to allow any significant body changes to occur before surgery.

-It’s important to talk about the pros and cons of surgery in detail with your doctor.
-It’s a good idea to ask to see pictures of how other people look after surgery.
+It's important to talk about the pros and cons of any surgery with your doctor.
+It's a good idea to ask to see pictures of how other people look before and after surgery.

 Questions to ask your surgeon include: